Ranchero-Software/RSDatabase/RSDatabase/ODB/README.markdown

 There is a similar `createTable` function that deletes any existing table at that path and then creates a new table.
 It does *not* ensure that the entire path exists, and it returns nil if the necessary ancestor tables don’t exist.

 Operations referencing `ODBTable` and `ODBValueObject` must be enclosed in an `ODB.perform` block.
 This is for thread safety.
+If you don’t use an `ODB.perform` block, it will crash deliberately with a `preconditionFailure`.

 You should *not* hold a reference to an `ODBTable`, `ODBValueObject`, or `ODBObject` outside of the `perform` block.
 You *can* hold a reference to an `ODBPath` and to an `ODBValue`.